-Our ESG Strategy and Goals
+Our Impact Strategy and Goals

-Our ESG-related work is an embedded part of our operating model and driven by three core principles: transparency, stakeholder success and alignment to financial expectations.
-In late 2022, we announced that we had taken the next steps to formalize our ESG strategy so that we can drive even more positive impact.
-In doing so, we released short- and medium-term goals that were the result of a years-long process to identify the areas most impactful to our stakeholders and best served by our ESG efforts.
+Our Impact strategy is an embedded part of our operating model and is driven by three core principles: transparency, stakeholder success and alignment to financial expectations.
+In late 2022, we announced that we had taken the next steps to formalize our strategy so that we can drive even more positive impact.
+In doing so, we released short- and medium-term goals grounded in our purpose to improve the lives of people, animals and the planet through food.
+These goals were the result of a years-long evaluation process.